 Q: I have been unemployed for 10 months now and I am still having problems finding work.
 I’ve got bills to pay off and I’m finding it hard to do that with the tiny amount I get from Centrelink each fortnight.
 Is there any way I can claim I have financial difficulties and use my superannuation towards my bills?

-Trish’s response: I’m sorry to read about your troubles.
+A: I’m sorry to read about your troubles.
 Yes, in certain circumstances individuals suffering financial hardship may be able to access a portion of their super benefits.

+You must apply to your super fund to claim early access to your super benefits on the basis of severe financial hardship.
 Note that even if you satisfy the conditions for early access to super benefits due to ‘severe financial hardship’ you may belong to a super fund that doesn’t permit access on these grounds.
 As a preliminary step, check with your super fund as to whether they permit benefit withdrawals for financial hardship.

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.